kdoore/CS2335-Gitbook/project1-enhancements/playercontroller-v2.md

 ![](/assets/Screen Shot 2019-02-12 at 11.18.11 AM.png)

-    - Create an empty gameObject, make it a child of the Player, name: GroundCheck.
+    - Create an empty gameObject, make it a child of the Player, name: **GroundCheck**.
 Add an icon (orange capsule in the image ), so it's easy to see.
 Move the GroundCheck gameObject to the bottom of the player's feet, this gameObject will check to see if it's in contact with a gameObject that is in the 'Ground' layer.

     ![](/assets/Screen Shot 2019-02-12 at 11.26.14 AM.png)